mshate123/nbus_project/README.md

 ```
 ```

-I used TDD with red/green test cycles and organized the project around Docker Compose profiles for the application and test stacks.
+I used TDD with red/green testing guardrails and organized the project around Docker Compose profiles for the application and test stacks.
+I switched to another model to perform code reviews, fixed all found issues and added final polish.

 ### Coverage and remaining work